 Concrete is a financially attractive option for driveways or large surfaces because it lasts such a long time and requires very little maintenance.
 While it costs more than asphalt or gravel, it is considerably less expensive than other driveway material options such as cobblestones, brick, or cement pavers.

-At Greenway of Nashville, we offer a full range of services for your concrete driveway, including installation and repair.
+At Greenway of Nashville, our concrete driveway contractors offer a full range of services for your concrete driveway, including installation and repair.

 While it’s possible to lay your own concrete driveway, installation is hard work and easy to get wrong.
 There is a fair amount of prep work to be done, removing any grass or vegetation and excavating the site, before topping your packed gravel base with a steel wire grid.
 Concrete hardens very quickly once it has been poured, meaning that the DIY homeowner will need lots of hands on deck to work quickly and spread the concrete.
 Once the concrete is poured, it needs finishing.
 This is skilled work, as it involves removing the finer pieces of grit and concrete from the mix to create the smooth surface: go too far and you will find that the concrete flakes but if you don’t finish the surface sufficiently, it could end up looking rough-hewn.

 If you find long cracks in your concrete driveway, the surface looks like it’s sinking, or you have potholes, your driveway will need some repair.
 Sometimes these pieces can be removed and installed with these cracks being filled.
-Small holes or cracks less than one-quarter of an inch in diameter can be patched, but bear in mind that patches are rarely watertight so they are temporary or short-term fixes.
-For anything else, you may need to hire a concrete driveway contractor.
+For anything else, you may need to hire concrete driveway contractors.

 In order for your driveway to last as long as it should, you will need to maintain it, but it’s low grade work.
 Regular cleaning using a garden hose and a stiff brush will keep it free of debris and dirt.